 For each chapter, ask the same questions over and over again.
 Asking the same questions helps you discover patterns in the candidate’s behavior.
 They will display the same frustrations, the same strengths and often the same ratings from past bosses.
 It’s hard for a candidate to spin the answers when they’re answering the same questions over and over again about different jobs.

 What Questions Do I Ask When I Screen A Candidate?

 Screening a candidate takes from 10-25 minutes.
-If you’re happy with what you find in the screen, move on to an in depth interview.
+If you’re happy with what you find after the screen, move on to an in depth interview.
 Here’s what to ask when screening:

 - What are your career goals?

 - What are you really good at doing?
 Examples?

 - What are you bad at doing?
 Examples?

 - How will your past 5 bosses rate your performance out of 10 when we ask them if we proceed further?